folutade/KnowThatYouAnointed/content/posts/kendrick-lamar-purple-hearts.md

 * It is notable that the perfume was likely purchased with her earnings as a prostitute.
 Moreover, instead of pouring out the perfumed oil on Jesus’s feet she could have alternatively used the sweet smelling oil to attract more clients to her prostitution.
 Hence, the very act of using the perfume to anoint Jesus's feet rather than putting it on herself was an act of turning away from her sinful behavior and turning towards God.

-* Simon, judgemental Pharisee, immediately concluded that Jesus must not be a true prophet from God because he allowed himself to be associated with and even touched by someone who was a notorious sinner.
+* Simon, the judgemental Pharisee, immediately concluded that Jesus must not be a true prophet from God because he allowed himself to be associated with and even touched by someone who was a notorious sinner.
 Within the spiritual practices that were introduced in the Old Testament, someone who sinned as much as a prostitute was clearly considered “impure” and anyone who this “impure” woman touched would also be considered “impure.”

 * Jesus was well aware of Simon's conclusion and in response told an allegorical parable story, about two debtors who owed money to the same lender and were both unable to pay the money back.
 One debtor would have to work for almost a year and a half to pay back his debts.
 The other debtor would only have to work about a month and a half to pay back his debts.
 Within their society, the two debtors likely would have been sold as slaves or sent to a debtors prison.
 However, rather than enforce this consequence, the lender graciously decided to forgive both of the debtors of all their debts.